NatalieCann16/Cann-MADA-project/README.md

   * `readme.md`: this file contains instructions or details about the folder it is located in.
 You are reading the project-level `README.md` file right now.
 There is a `readme` in almost every folder.
   * `data-analysis-template.Rproj` is a file that tells RStudio that this is the main folder for a project.
 Rename if you want.

+# Order to Run Code In
+In order for reproducibility, the files should be run in the following order:
+1. processing code (in code folder): project-processingfile.qmd
+2. eda code (in code folder): project-eda.qmd
+3. analysis code (in code folder): project-analysis.qmd